 Remember how I said no two people are the same?
 In some (and we’re not talking a lot) of cases, a person allergic to peanuts is able to consume HIGHLY REFINED peanut oil.

 Two things to think about however.
 One: this isn’t very common.
 Two: most people allergic to peanuts aren’t willing to risk their life to test it out.

 I don’t blame them.
 If you are managing a child with food allergies, please do not experiment on them to see if this is true.
 Should you as an adult want to test your own limits, work with your GP and allergist first.
-They can help you determine if it’s even worth trying based on your labs.
+They can help you determine if it’s even worth trying based on your labs and medical history/reactions.